NUKnightLab/SensorGrid/PLANNING.md

   * sensor node
   * collector
-  * repeater
+  * router

-All nodes are, in effect, repeaters.
-So a node is *only* a repeater if it is not a sensor or collector.
+All nodes are, in effect, routers.
+So a node is *only* a router if it is not a sensor or collector.
 A node may be one, two, or all three of these roles.

 ### Sensor nodes